Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_instructions.md

 ## LEARNING GOALS & MOTIVATION

 Our goal with the group project is to empower you to think about and plan for the future you wish to realize or contribute to via bioengineering.
 We aim to enable you to devise and express your team's ***wish*** that can be made true by of before the year 2030.
 We will help you develop a descriptive but practical ***plan*** for realizing your wish.
-Finally, we will ask you to represent your wishes and plans as a story, specifically as a 3-act ***play*** that you make and record via Zoom with your team.
+Finally, we will ask you to represent your wishes and plans as a story, specifically as a three-act ***play*** that you make and record via Zoom with your team.

 Independent of your academic level, whether a first-year or a graduating senior, we hope that the class project will enable you to take steps towards organizing your plans.
 As a first-year, the project may help you decide what other courses to take in the future (i.e., serve as a cornerstone to your curriculum).
 As a graduating senior, the project may help you reflect on what you have learned and use them in realizing your next steps, and may even serve as the first-draft of a specific plan for what you do next.